marcelus20/tuples-for-Java/README.md

 #### Installing from the parent folder

 You can install the both modules at once by issuing the **mvn clean install** at the parent pom.
 However, for building Collectible-Tuples4java, an external lib called
-[marcelus20/jvalidators](https://github.com/marcelus20/jvalidators#readme) needs to be installed before-hand.
+[marcelus20/jvalidators](https://github.com/marcelus20/jvalidators#readme) needs to be installed at the **v1.0.0** tag before-hand!
 Check the [Collectible Tuples4java README.md](collectible-tuples4java/README.md) for more details.
 These extra-steps is needed until this lib is available at the Maven Repository.
 ---